Andy’s Bet Club

 Who has missed out on the England squad?

-Ruben Loftus-Cheek was not included in the England squad, despite being involved in the October internationals.
+Ruben Loftus-Cheek was also not included in the England squad, despite being involved in the October internationals.